-St. Johns County School Board sponsored FCTC as Florida's first postsecondary charter technical career center.
-First Coast Technical College's main and public science campuses are located in St. Augustine with two additional branch campuses in Putnam County.
+St. Johns County School Board sponsored First Coast Technical College (FCTC) as Florida's first postsecondary charter technical career center.
+FCTC's main and public service campuses are located in St. Augustine with two additional branch campuses in Putnam County.
 FCTC serves the tri-county area of St. Johns, Clay, and Putnam counties.
-First Coast Technical College's mission is to -prvide career, technical and adult education to meet the changing needs of students, businesses, and the workforce."
-First Coast Technical College serves both adults and dually enrolled secondary students.
+FCTC's mission is to -provide career, technical and adult education to meet the changing needs of students, businesses, and the workforce."3 FCTC serves both adults and dually enrolled secondary students.

-First Coast Technical College offers adult basic education programs, 34 postsecondary career certificate programs, continuing workforce education, and culinary and electrical apprenticeship programs.
-All career and technical training programs are supported by steering committees comprising members from business and industry.
-Career and technical training programs are competency based, with curriculum provided by the state and enhanced with input from business and industry to ensure that training meets industry standards.
+FCTC offers adult basic education programs, 34 postsecondary career certificate programs, continuing workforce education, and culinary and electrical apprenticeship programs.
+All career and technical training programs are supported by steering committees composed of members from business and industry.
+Career and technical training programs are competency-based, with curriculum provided by the State and enhanced with input from business and industry to ensure that training meets industry standards.

-First Coast Technical College is accredited by the Council on Occupational Education and the Southern Association of Colleges and Schools.
-FCTC holds certification and/or approval from the following organizations: American Culinary Federation, American Medical Association, American Welding Society, Commission on Accreditation of Allied Health Education Programs, Committee on Accreditation of Educational Programs for the EMS Professions, Council on Occupational Education, Florida Department of Education's Division of Vocational Rehabilitation, Florida Bureau of Fire Standards and Training, Florida Department of Children and Families, Florida Department of Education, Florida Department of Health's Bureau of Emergency Medical Services, Florida Department of Veterans Affairs, Florida State Board of Cosmetology, Florida State Board of Massage, Florida State Board of Nursing, National Automotive Technicians Education Foundation, Inc., National Institute of Automotive Service Excellence, Southern Association of Colleges and Schools, U. S. Department of Education, U.S. Department of Education Office of Student and Financial Aid, and U. S. Department of Veterans Affairs.
+FCTC is accredited by the Council on Occupational Education (COE) and Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
+FCTC holds certification and/or approval from the following organizations: American Culinary Federation, American Welding Society, Commission on Accreditation of Allied Health Education Programs, Committee on Accreditation of Educational Programs for the EMS Professions, Florida Department of Education's Division of Vocational Rehabilitation, Federation of Dining Room Professionals, Florida Bureau of Fire Standards and Training, Florida Department of Children and Families, Florida Department of Education, Florida Department of Health's Bureau of Emergency Medical Services, Florida Department of Veterans Affairs, Florida State Board of Cosmetology, Florida State Board of Massage Therapy, Florida State Board of Nursing, Florida State Department of Education, U.S. Department of Education Foundation, U.S. Department of Education, U.S. Department of Education Office of Student and Financial Aid, and U.S. Department of Veterans Affairs.

-First Coast Technical College provides students with financial aid, guidance and career counseling, career assessment, accommodations for students with special needs, and placement services.
+FCTC provides students with financial aid, guidance and career counseling, career assessment, accommodations for students with special needs, and placement services.